CPC30620 Certificate III in Painting and Decorating

 Training Materials

-VTI has a complete set of training materials which includes community services work student user guide, trainer guides, student guides and PPTs etc. for each unit that has been developed to meet the needs of the course.
+VTI has a complete set of training materials which includes user guide, trainer guides, student guides and PPTs etc. for each unit that has been developed to meet the needs of the course.
+Computers/laptops with Microsoft Office and access to the Internet.
+There are also areas for you to relax, as well as conduct additional study.

 Recognition of Prior Learning (RPL) and Credit Transfer (CT)